Nathan Westling

-Nathan Westling (born June 1, 1996) is an American fashion model, and the star of the Spring 2014 Marc Jacobs & Saint Laurent Paris ad campaigns.
+Nathan Westling (born Natalie Westling, June 1, 1996) is an American fashion model, and the star of the Spring 2014 Marc Jacobs and Saint Laurent Paris ad campaigns.
 His career began in 2014 when he had his hair dyed red for the Marc Jacobs campaign also featuring Miley Cyrus.

 Early life and career

 Westling was born in Scottsdale, Arizona, on June 1, 1996, and assigned female at birth.
-While he had begun his career as a female model, he was photographed by Steven Meisel for Prada, for the brand's Pre-Fall 2015 collection with Aya Jones, Willow Hand and Julia Nobis.
+He began his career as a model for female fashion, and was photographed by Steven Meisel for Prada, for the brand's Pre-Fall 2015 collection with Aya Jones, Willow Hand and Julia Nobis.
 Westling is most notable for dying his hair red for the Marc Jacobs campaign with Miley Cyrus.
 He also gained major exposure for his red-head tresses during New York Fashion Week 2014.

-Models.com has put Westling on their "Hot List" and he has been compared to Natasha Lyonne.

 Westling was scouted by the Agency Arizona in Scottsdale, and soon after signed by The Society Management in New York City.
 He has walked in shows for Marc Jacobs which included opening the Spring 2014 show as an exclusive, Anna Sui, Céline, Jean Paul Gaultier, Fendi, Prada, Etro, Dries van Noten, Lanvin, Christian Dior, Vera Wang, Tommy Hilfiger, Chanel, Tom Ford, and DKNY amongst others.

 In 2017, Westling was chosen as the debut model for their new model Crush series introduced by L'Officiel Malaysia.